 (c) A person against whom an order was granted in his absence in an urgent application may by notice set down the matter for reconsideration of the order.’

-[31] In the Namibia context the Rule that deals with urgent applications is Rule 73 and Rule 73 does not have a subparagraph that is equivalent to Rule 6(12)(c).
-The rule that is equivalent to our Rule 72 (7) is Rule 6 (8) and both these rules (i.e. Rule 72 (7) of this Court’s rules and Rule 6(12)(c) of the Uniform Rules of Court) read as follows:
+[30] In the Namibian context, the rule that deals with urgent applications is rule 73 and rule 73 does not have a subparagraph that is equivalent to rule 6(12)(c) of the South African Uniform Court Rules.
+The rule that is equivalent to our rule 72 (7) is rule 6 (8) and both these rules (i.e. rule 72 (7) of this court’s rules and rule 6(8) of the Uniform Rules of Court) read as follows:

 ‘Any person against whom an order is granted ex parte may anticipate the return day upon delivery of not less than twenty-four hours' notice.’

-It is therefore not correct to argue that our Rule 72 (7) is equivalent to Rule 6(12)(c) of the Uniform Rules of Court.
-I am of the further view that there is a difference between reconsidering a matter and anticipating a matter.
+[31] The Lameck matter is in my view equally not helpful in determining whether or not the applicants can anticipate the hearing of the preservation order because in the Lameck matter.
+The court heard arguments on the return date of a rule nisi whereas the preservation order before me is not framed in the form of a rule nisi.

-[32] The Lameck matter is in my view equally not helpful in determining whether or not the applicants can anticipate the hearing of the preservation order because in the Lameck matter the Court was hearing arguments on the return date of rule nisi.
-The Sikunda matter is on its facts distinguishable from the present matter.
-In that matter an urgent application was initiated on less than two hours’ notice to the Government to restrain the Government from deporting Sikunda Snr from Namibia.
-The legal practitioner appearing on behalf of the Government appeared, unprepared, at the hearing, but a rule nisi was nonetheless issued interdicting the Government from deporting Mr Sikunda Snr.
-The Government then anticipated the return date.
-Counsel for Sikunda argued that it was not open to the Government to anticipate the hearing because a Government representative was present when the rule nisi was issued because the rule only allows such a proceeding when the original relief was granted ex parte and the appearance of Government representative in Court, meant that the order granted was not granted 'ex parte'.
+[32] The Sikunda matter is on its facts distinguishable from the present matter.
+In that matter, an urgent application was initiated on less than two hours’ notice to the government to restrain the government from deporting Sikunda Snr from Namibia.
+The legal practitioner appearing on behalf of the government appeared, unprepared, at the hearing, but a rule nisi was nonetheless issued interdicting the government from deporting Mr Sikunda Snr.
+The government then anticipated the return date.
+Counsel for Sikunda argued that it was not open to the government to anticipate the hearing because a government representative was present when the rule nisi was issued because the rule only allows such a proceeding when the original relief was granted ex parte and the appearance of government representative in court, meant that the order granted was not granted 'ex parte'.

-[33] The High Court upheld the argument advanced on behalf of Sikunda but on appeal by the Government the Supreme Court held that that approach was not correct it said.
+[33] The High Court upheld the argument advanced on behalf of Sikunda but on appeal by the government, the Supreme Court held that that approach was not correct.
+It said at para H:

 ‘The rule aforesaid regarding anticipation of the return date was intended to avoid and/or mitigate the prejudice to a litigant who is faced with an interim order, which may be in the form of an interim interdict, even in the form of a mandatory injunction as in this case, without having had a reasonable hearing.
 To give the attorney for such litigant telephonic advance notice of an urgent application an hour or two later, without the application being properly served on the respondent and then expecting the respondent and/or his attorney to make a proper and sufficient response, is an abrogation of the audi alteram partem principle, which in my view, underlies Rule 6(8) of the Rules of the High Court and which principle has been described by the Appellate Division of the South African Supreme Court as 'sacred'.